-- + The grantor or trustor is the party who creates the trust and places the assets or money into the trust.
-The Tunica-Biloxi Tribe of Louisiana is the grantor. - + The primary trust advisor protects, distributes, and administers the assets for the benefit of the beneficiaries under the terms of the trust agreement.
+- → The grantor/trustee/settlor is the party who creates the trust and places the assets or money into the trust.
+In this particular case, the Tunica-Biloxi Indian Tribe of Louisiana is the grantor/trustee/settlor. - The primary trust advisor protects, distributes, and administers the assets for the benefit of the beneficiaries under the terms of the trust agreement.
 Providence First Trust Company is the primary trust advisor. - + The investment manager invests the trust assets according to the trust agreement and investment policy so that the assets grow.
-Morgan Stanley is the investment manager. - + The beneficiaries are the individuals for whom the assets are held until they reach certain criteria established by the trust.
+Morgan Stanley is the investment manager. - → The beneficiaries are the individuals for whom the assets are held until they reach certain criteria established by the governing documents of the trust.
 When these criteria are met, the beneficiaries may receive their trust share.
-You are the beneficiary (eligible minor tribal members).
+Tribal parents/legal guardians of tribal minors/incompetent adult beneficiaries of the trust program are the points of contact for program reporting for financial and operational purposes.